 There are no special conditions for the payment of dividend and withholding tax related incentives.

 To use tax exemptions relating to share premium amounts, the portfolio company must receive the amounts from PE funds registered either as a VCF or as an FVCI with SEBI.

 The most commonly used vehicles for setting up PE funds in India are trusts.
 Trusts are preferred from a tax efficiency perspective.
 Certain PE funds (especially those registered as AIFs) are incorporated as companies, although given the tax at entity level (other than category 1 AIFs), such structures are rare.

 The AIF Regulations maintain the earlier position under the SEBI Venture Capital Fund Regulations 1996 (VCF Regulations), and continue to permit domestic funds to be formed as a trust, company or LLP.

 While the AIF Regulations permit an LLP as a fund structure, the Registrar of Companies overseeing the registration of LLPs does not permit LLPs to be used simply as “investing vehicles“.
 In view of this, both SEBI and the Registrar of Companies are discouraging use of the LLP for AIFs.
-As of 31 December 2013, SEBI had permitted about 93 entities to set up AIFs in India.

 The following are the broad features of a trust and a company as common private equity vehicles in India.